 Note: The option for inserting an image is not available when working on a handheld.
-However, you can transfer a file containing an image from your computer to a TI-NspireTM CX handheld and colours are retained.
+However, you can transfer a file containing an image from your computer to a TI-NspireTM CX handheld.

-Click Insert > Image from the Documents Toolbar.
+1. Click Insert > Image from the Documents Toolbar.